The Beta is shipping on the 31st. Here's what you need to know

 - An early version of the GM overlay

 - Line-of-sight: this shows and hides non-player creatures based on whether your selected creature can see them

 - Hide volumes: you can hide anything inside the region from your players

 - HP and four generic stats per creature

 - Per creature torches

-- Setting up creatures that exist across all boards of the campaign (We call these 'unique creature')
+- Setting up creatures that exist across all boards of the campaign (we call these 'unique creatures')

 Many of the features the game really needs are not in the Beta.
 This is as planned, and they all will show up by the time the Early Access starts.
 Here are some notable absences:

 - Rulers (these will be coming in an update soon)